Cars & motorcycles

-Since repair costs such as replacing the windscreen do not necessarily decrease with increasing vehicle age, it may well be worth buying partial casco insurance for older cars, too.
+Tip: since repair costs for replacing the windscreen etc. do not necessarily decrease with increasing vehicle age, it may well be worth buying partial casco insurance for older cars, too.